 When taking the proper dose under close medical supervision, methadone treatment does not make you high.
 Nor does it produce any of the euphoric effects felt by other opiates.

-There may be some drowsiness associated with methadone treatment.
+There may be some drowsiness and other symptoms associated with methadone treatment.
 However, when taken properly and as prescribed, these side effects are minimal.
 Actually, to get high on this medicine, you’d need a very high dose and you’d have to take it more frequently than ordered.

 3. Suboxone Vs. Methadone Treatment

 Both of these drugs have the potential for misuse and the risk of withdrawal symptoms.
 They can also help with opioid detox symptoms.
 And most importantly, each one can help you in your fight to recovery.

 If you are in chronic pain, methadone will likely be the course of treatment for you.
 It is the only drug approved to treat this symptom.

 To obtain methadone, you must go to a certified opioid treatment program every day.
 You will be observed while you take your medicine and eventually your treatment team will allow you to take doses home once you are stable.

 With Suboxone, your doctor can just give you a prescription.
 You will probably be monitored closely, but you can take your doses at home.
 Though this freedom is great, there is also a wider window for misuse.

 4. You’ll Be on Methadone Forever